Reader and Head of Sculpture/Time Based Arts

 Object Gallery, Sydney, Australia; Righton Gallery, Manchester; DMU Cube Gallery, Leicester; The Poly, Falmouth; The aim of this research was to develop an artwork that embodied and communicated the fluidity of a fixed form while employing 3D computer modelling software and rapid prototyping.
 The curators of the group exhibition Inside Out offered “the opportunity to experience and explore emerging digital design techniques and rapid prototyping tools and methods and to venture outside their usual medium.
 Details…

-Brigitte Jurack is a member of the Art Research Group.
+Brigitte Jurack is a member of the Art and Performance Research Hub.

 Jurack, J., Hamshire,C., Cavan, G., 2016.
 Healthier Together, public billboard in Manchester and Bury and exhibition in Grosvenor Gallery, MMU, 1.11.-11.11.2016.